Say Anything (Marianas Trench song)

-"Say Anything" is a song recorded by Canadian pop rock band Marianas Trench.
+"Say Anything" is the debut single by Canadian pop rock band Marianas Trench.
 It was released on June 13, 2006, as the lead single from their debut studio album Fix Me.
 The song peaked at number three on the Canadian Singles Chart.

 Background and composition

 "Say Anything" was written by Josh Ramsay and was produced by Dave Genn.
 Ramsay described the track as "metaphorical."

 "It's sad that someone can be in a situation where they feel so threatened or the textbook layout would be that they 'feel so numb so that they're cutting themselves so that they can feel anything,' and I can definitely relate, because I think that once you look at it, everyone has their own masochistic tendencies, regardless of whether they’re physical or not."

 The track runs at 179 BPM and is in the key of G# major.
 The band performed the song on the American science fiction television series, Kyle XY.